 As the curator of the Sixth Floor Museum Gary Mack holds a role in overseeing exhibits offered for the public's review.
 Yet Mack's feasible desire to use a photograph to assert improbable associations render his opinions untenable.
-Mack attributes in my view more importance to this photograph than reasonable and some who advocate conspiracy have their favorite self-determined important picture as well but each hypothesis is often championed by unverified claims.
+Mack attributes in my view more importance to this photograph than reasonable and some who advocate conspiracy have their favorite self-determined important picture as well.
+Yet each hypothesis is often championed by unverifiable claims lacking the required proof.

 "But there’s another photograph that remains relevant and gripping five decades later, in a different way, and relatively few have seen it."i (Gary Mack)

 All the evidence is important, yet we must be critical in our value of any single item, a photograph of Lee Harvey Oswald firing a weapon could support the article's ideas.
 Yet officials do not possess one, nor do they possess a single witness who conclusively identified Lee Harvey Oswald in the sniper's nest.ii Despite speculation of the photograph's importance, it remains one of many used to support a hypothesis.
-Among the others is the Altgens 6, favored by those who view Oswald among the blurred figures despite the contending evidence and some purport the Moorman photograph contains a hidden assassin but all the photographs mentioned are similar.
-Each cannot alone prove or dispute Oswald's guilt and without verified evidentiary support each photograph is not currently vital.
+Among the others is the Altgens 6, favored by those who view Oswald among the blurred figures despite the contending evidence and some purport the Moorman photograph contains a hidden assassin too.
+Yet all the photographs mentioned share a common trait, each cannot alone prove or dispute Oswald's guilt and none of these photographs is currently vital.

 "MacCammon, who died in 2005, captured a moment that says so much about the soon-to-be- accused assassin...Do innocent people take guns to movies, assault a police officer and try to shoot him?"
 (Gary Mack)